AtlasFPGA/Binaries-CYC1000/README.md

 # CYC1000 Binaries

-Find the .rbf, .sof and .svf bitstream binaries under their category (arcades, computer, consoles).
+Find the .at1, .rbf, .sof and .svf bitstream binaries under their category (arcades, computer, consoles).

-Each binary includes in the filename the date when was made.
+Each binary should include in the filename the date when was made.

 Older versions go into old folder.

+**File formats**

+* **at1**

+  * It is a rbf format renamed to at1.
+Has the same properties as rbf format
+  * It is the only format accepted by the STM32 multicore.
+  * Following new Purple ATLAS board design, PS2 clk and data signals are exchanged and joystick pull-up resistors are added in Quartus.
+  * In the future it is expected to work with newer and older ATLAS board versions, and with PS2 or USB keyboards.
+In the interim might only work with the newer purple board.

+* **rbf**

+  * Before latest Purple ATLAS board edition was the standard format.
+  * It is the preferred format to program Atlas from a Raspberry Pi with programRBF
+  * It can also be programmed with openFPGAloader from desktop PC with USB cable

+* **svf**

+  * Can be programmed with openFPGAloader from desktop PC with USB cable

+* **sof**

+  * sof is the standard Quartus format and is only programmable with Quartus tool usign the USB cable.

 ## Flash bitstream to FGPA with STM32  (rbf & AT1)